McKinze Gaines

-Orrin McKinze Gaines II (born March 2, 1998) is an American professional soccer player who plays as a winger for USL Championship side Las Vegas Lights.
+Orrin McKinze Gaines II (born March 2, 1998) is an American professional soccer player who plays as a winger.

 Career

 Gaines grew up in the Austin area where he played youth soccer for Lonestar Soccer Club.

 On August 12, 2017, Gaines made his professional debut against Jahn Regensburg in the DFB-Pokal.

 On July 8, 2019, Gaines signed with Sonnenhof Großaspach.

 Gaines joined Hannover 96 ahead of the 2020–21 season, starting with the team's reserve squad.
 He made his debut for the first team against SC Paderborn in the 2.
 Bundesliga.
 He left the club ahead of the 2021–22 season.

 Austin FC

 On July 14, 2021, Gaines began trialing with Major League Soccer club Austin FC, coming on as a substitute in the club's friendly against Tigres UANL.
 A couple weeks later, on July 30, Gaines officially joined Austin FC.

 Charlotte FC

 On December 14, 2021, Gaines was selected by Charlotte FC in the 2021 MLS Expansion Draft.
 He was released by Charlotte following their 2023 season.